 Extracting is really easy as well.
 All you have to do is right click and select “Extract All.”

 The folder will be extracted as a separate file in the same directory.

 Simple Compression for MacOS users:

 To compress a file, simply hit Ctrl + click (or right click if you have a 2 button mouse).

-For users using 10.5, it will look like this:
+For Mac users, it will look like this:

-Extracting a .zip file in OSX is even easier.
+Extracting a .zip file in MacOS is even easier.
 All you have to do is double click the .zip file and Archive Utility will automatically extract the folder as a separate file.